walmartlabs/lacinia/docs/tutorial/database-1.rst

 connect to the database, and that entails using some ``core.async`` functions.

 The ClojureGameGeekDb record has changed; it now has a ``conn`` (connection) field, and that is the connection to the PostgreSQL database.
 The ``start`` method now opens the connection to the database.

-For the meantime, we're hardwired the connection to our Docker container.
+For the meantime, we're hardwired the connection details (hostname, username, password, and port) to our Docker container.
 A later chapter will discuss approaches to configuration.
 Also note that we're connecting to port ``25432`` on ``localhost``; Docker will forward that port to the container port ``5432``.

-We've added a private ``take!`` function; its purpose is to obtain the result of a query against the database.
+We've added a private ``take!`` function [#bang]_; its purpose is to obtain the result of a query against the database.
-Because we are using the postgres.async library, when we perform a query or other database operation, we don't get an immediate response.
+Because we are using the postgres.async library, when we perform a query or other database operation, we don't block the current thread until results are ready.

-What we get instead is a core.async channel.
+Instead, the postgres.async functions return a core.async `channel`.

 A full discussion of core.async will come later; for the moment, you can think of a channel as similar to a promise; the query operation will run asynchronously in another thread,